Sunlight (Spacey Jane album): Release and promotion

 "Good Grief" was released as the album's lead single on 24 April 2019, and was supported by a six-date Australian tour.
 The second single, "Good for You", was released on 15 August.
 It would later poll at number 80 in the Triple J Hottest 100 of 2019, marking the band's first appearance in the annual countdown.
 "Head Cold" was released on 12 November as the third single, and was supported by the national Head Cold Tour.
 Sunlight was officially announced on 26 February 2020, along with the track list, cover art, release date, details of a third national tour, and the fourth single, "Skin".
 On 1 May, "Straightfaced" was issued as the fifth single.

 Sunlight was released on 12 June 2020, in the throes of the first COVID-19 lockdowns in Australia.
 On the day, the band held an online party with customers of the album via Zoom.
 With border closures affecting Western Australia, tour dates coinciding with the album's release were cancelled, including their headlining tour of the United Kingdom and remaining dates of their Australia & New Zealand Skin Tour.
 Lama, who also manages the band, said planning a tour at the height of the pandemic was a major logistical challenge and a financial risk, and that he'd "never take live music for granted anymore."
 From March 2021, they embarked on an Australian tour in support of Sunlight, with support from Carla Geneve.
 The 15 initial shows almost sold out within 30 minutes – seven extra dates were later added.

 Sunlight peaked at number two on the ARIA Albums Chart and topped Triple J's annual Album Poll.
 At the 2021 AIR Awards, Sunlight was nominated for Independent Album of the Year and Best Independent Rock Album.
-In the Triple J Hottest 100 of 2020, album track "Booster Seat" polled at number two, after several publications predicted it to top the countdown.
+In the Triple J Hottest 100 of 2020, "Booster Seat" polled at number two, after several publications predicted it to top the countdown.
 Three other songs from the album also featured in the list.
 In June 2021, Spacey Jane released a limited edition, deluxe LP box set of Sunlight, featuring two previously unreleased studio tracks, three live performances, and a cover of "Fill in the Blank" by Car Seat Headrest.